-With a growing HR department, efforts are carried on to both strengthen diversity performance and human
+With a growing HR department, efforts are carried on to both strengthen diversity performance and human capital development.
+Vow focuses on professionalising the internal processes such as recruitment and internal employee development.

 Several initiatives are considered to contribute to human capital development such as a leadership development program with an external partner and a focus on strengthening the leader's role.
 Vow has professionalised an on-the-job onboarding training, where employees are onboarded by colleagues through a structured onboarding week.
 On-the-job training is considered an important topic of HR management.